Bunesky/perfectsky-post/README.md

 Web App
 https://bunesky.github.io/perfectsky-post/

-PerfectSky Post was the first prototype analyzing posts from the @bunesky Trending Feed.
+PerfectSky Post was the first prototype analyzing posts from the Trending Feed.
 It provides basic metrics:

 - Character and word averages